-Yield, and First Pass Yield in particular, is common terminology within the electronics industry today.
-Although many still lags far behind when it comes to collecting data to consistently track theirs.
+Yield, and First Pass Yield, in particular, is common terminology within the electronics industry today.
+Although many still lag far behind when it comes to collecting data to consistently track theirs.

 - Based on ALL test results, and includes even trivial test failures

 - Unique to each test operation your product goes through

 - Not something you can manage through Microsoft Excel

 We’ll discuss the benefits for companies to consistently track and optimize True FPY.
 Plus look at the premises needed to ensure that this is not only used as a selective “vanity” metric.
 But a metric that helps guide informed continuous improvement.